 The spark is undeniable.
-Whenever you’re around that certain person, your stomach does somersaults and your heart quickens.
+Whenever you’re around that certain person, your stomach does somersaults and your heart rate quickens.
 They are everything you’ve ever wanted.
-You might say they’re perfect in every single way; a truly flawless human being, if ever there was one.
-While your emotions are running high, take a moment to stop and breathe.
+You might say they’re perfect in every single way.
+While your emotions are running high, it's important to take a moment to stop and breathe.
 You might not be falling in love at all.
 You might be falling deep into limerence.
 So, what is limerence and is there a cure?
 Read on to learn more.

 What Is Limerence?